Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Data Isn’t the New Oil.
 That Lie Is Costing Europe Billions.

-Sub-headline: Oil gets burned once.
+Oil gets burned once.
 Data compounds—or rots.
-The truth is, Data Isn’t the New Oil.
-That Lie Is Costing Europe Billions.
-The message that Data Isn’t the New Oil.
-That Lie Is Costing Europe Billions. is one that businesses and policy makers cannot afford to ignore.
-The difference is your strategy for data analytics, BI, and AI, built on a sovereign cloud architecture.
+“Data is the new oil” is a metaphor that businesses and policy makers cannot afford to keep believing.
+The difference between compounding and rotting is your strategy for data analytics, BI and AI — built on a sovereign cloud architecture.

 Stop Worshipping Volume; Start Pricing Usefulness